curl/everything-curl/curl-etiquette.md

 reply to.

-Change the subject name to something sensible and related to the subject, preferably even the actual subject of the single mail you wanted to reply to
+Change the subject name to something sensible and related to the subject, preferably even the actual subject of the single mail you wanted to reply to.

 #### Please Tell Us How You Solved The Problem!